If you’re shopping for pop filters, but aren’t quite sure what you’re looking for…

 Many people believe however, that two-screen pop filters block too much high frequency detail, making the vocals sound a bit dull as a result.

-But according to it’s wealth of stellar online reviews by satisfied users, the ASFSS6GB does not appear to suffer from this problem.
+But according to their wealth of stellar online reviews by satisfied users, the models below do not appear to suffer from this problem.

 Up next…